There is no provision for any form of consolidated filing or group loss relief in Vietnam.

 Transfer pricing documentation

 If the taxpayer’s ultimate parent resides in Vietnam and has worldwide consolidated revenues in the fiscal year of at least VND 18,000 billion, the ultimate parent company in Vietnam is responsible for preparing and submitting the CbCR.
 Under Decree 123, the CbCR is required to be filed with the tax authorities within 12 months from the fiscal year-end.
-However, if the ultimate parent is outside Vietnam, the CbCR is not required to be filed locally, instead such CbCR would be made available to the Vietnamese tax authorities through the automatic exchange of information (“AEOI”) procedure.
-A company is however required to submit the CbCR and relevant notification locally in certain circumstances.
+However, if the ultimate parent is outside Vietnam, the CbCR is not required to be filed locally, instead such CbCR would be made available to the Vietnamese tax authorities through the automatic exchange of information (AEOI) procedure.
+A company is, however, required to submit the CbCR and relevant notification locally within 12 months from the year-end in certain circumstances.

-Under Decree 132, a taxpayer is exempt from preparing transfer pricing documentation if one of the following conditions is met:
+Under Decree 132, a taxpayer is exempt from preparing transfer pricing documentation (but not all other aspects of the Decree) if one of the following conditions is met:

-- concludes an advance pricing agreement (APA) and submits annual APA report(s), or
+- concludes an advance pricing agreement (APA) and submits annual APA report(s)

-- Taxpayers only have domestic related party transactions; and taxpayers and their related parties have the same tax rate; and none of the parties enjoy tax incentives.
+- taxpayers only have domestic related party transactions, taxpayers and their related parties have the same tax rate, and none of the parties enjoy tax incentives.

 30% EBITDA cap on total interest expense

-Under Decree 68/2020, which amended Decree 20/2017, the cap on tax deductibility of interest increases from 20% to 30% of EBITDA.
-The cap applies to net interest expense (i.e. after offsetting with interest income).
+Under Decree 132, which amended Article 8 point 3 of Decree 20, the cap on tax deductibility of interest increases from 20% to 30% of EBITDA.
+The cap applies to net interest expense (i.e. after offsetting with interest income from loan and deposit).

-Non-deductible interest expense can be carried forward to the subsequent five years.
-Certain types of financing are now excluded from the cap, including interest on official development assistance (ODA) loans, various preferential loans made by the government, and loans made for implementing national programs and state social benefit policies.
+Non-deductible interest expenses can be carried forward to the subsequent five years.
+Certain types of financing are excluded from the cap, including interest on official development assistance (ODA) loans, various preferential loans made by the government, and loans made for implementing national programs and state social benefit policies.

 Advance Pricing Agreements (APAs)

 Taxpayers have the option to enter into unilateral, bilateral, or multilateral APAs with the tax authorities.
-The GDT has been in negotiations with the competent authorities of various overseas jurisdictions to conclude the first bilateral APAs for several taxpayers.
+The GDT has been in negotiations with the competent authorities of various overseas jurisdictions, but no APA has been concluded..

 There are no thin capitalisation requirements in the tax legislation.
 However, the level of permitted debt funding will be limited by virtue of licensing requirements.
 The maximum amount of debt funding is the difference between the licensed investment capital and charter capital.